On bifurcations and traction forces on an obstacle in incompressible flow: Unsteady Sch a fer--Turek benchmark observations

 Again, the best physical quantity to distinguish between different solutions seems to be the total lift, see \cref{fig:sfig1:bifurcation_lift}.
 In other quantities, such as the total drag, see \cref{fig:sfig1:bifurcation_drag}, the dissipation $\int_\Omega 2\mu|\nabla_\text{sym}\mathbf{v}|^2$, see \cref{fig:sfig1:bifurcation_diss}, or the kinetic energy $\int_\Omega\rho|\mathbf{v}|^2/2$, see \cref{fig:sfig1:bifurcation_sqL2}, the branches basically coincide.

-To investigate why drag of different branches is similar while lift is not, we plot traction profiles for all branches at the same $\mathrm{Re}$, see pointwise drag in the \cref{fig:profiles_3branch_drag} and pointwise lift in the \cref{fig:profiles_3branch_lift}.
-The net drag is similar because the profiles are broadly similar across the branches.
-However, obtaining the net lift requires integrating the traction profiles over the two halves of the cylinder, where the pointwise lift is similar in magnitude but opposite in sign.
-This makes it challenging to precisely characterize how the lift cancels out, as the pointwise sum of profiles is a non-trivial function, with values on the scale of only a few percent (or less) of the original pointwise lift.
-Studying the lift of a symmetric shape placed asymmetrically in the channel thus appears to lead to limited insight.
+To investigate why the drag is comparable across different branches while the lift differs more significantly, we compare pointwise traction profiles at fixed $\mathrm{Re}$, see pointwise drag and lift in \cref{fig:profiles_3branch} and pointwise.
+The similarity of the drag profiles across branches explains the close agreement in the drag values on the front face of the cylinder.
+In contrast, the lift is obtained from a near-cancellation of contributions from the two halves of the cylinder, where the pointwise lift has comparable magnitude but opposite sign.
+As a result, even small differences in the spatial structure of the traction lead to pronounced differences in the net lift.
+This highlights the strong sensitivity of the lift to asymmetrical effects, in contrast to the more robust drag response.

-The found bifurcation point seems to correspond with the spectrum of LPT operator.
-As the $\mathrm{Re}$ approaches the bifurcation point from below, the second smallest eigenvalue, which is purely real and negative, approaches zero.
-At the bifurcation point, the eigenvalue gets close to zero, and other branches appear.
-With the next increase in $\mathrm{Re}$, this eigenvalue of the baseline branch starts shifting back onto the negative side; the same eigenvalue of the new branch A follows the same; however, the eigenvalue of branch B continues to shift towards positive values, see \cref{fig:bifurcation_eigenvalue}.
-This is highly expected as branch B is almost symmetric and hence should be the most unstable.
+The identified bifurcation point is consistent with the spectrum of the LSA operator.
+In the theory of pseudospectra, see \cite{Gerecht2012}, it is shown that, beyond the first Hopf bifurcation induced by a pair of purely imaginary eigenvalues, additional real eigenvalues may play a role in subsequent steady-state bifurcations.
+This is reflected in our results: as $\mathrm{Re}$ approaches the bifurcation point, a real negative eigenvalue moves toward the imaginary axis.
+At the bifurcation point, it approaches zero real part, coinciding with the emergence of additional solution branches.
+For increasing $\mathrm{Re}$, this eigenvalue returns to the stable (negative) side on the baseline branch and on branch A, whereas on branch B it continues to drift toward positive real values, see \cref{fig:bifurcation_eigenvalue}.
 Note that we might not get an exact zero eigenvalue because of the discrepancy between the infinite-dimensional operator and its finite-dimensional approximation.